survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 To recap:

 * Web workers allow you to push work out of the main thread of the browser.
 This separation is valuable especially if performance is an issue.
 * Web workers cannot manipulate the DOM.
-Instead, it is best to use them for long running computations and requests.
+Instead, it's best to use them for long running computations and requests.
 * The isolation provided by web workers can be used for architectural benefit.
 It forces the programmers to stay within a specific sandbox.
 * Communicating with web workers comes with an overhead that makes them less practical.
 As the specification evolves, this can change in the future.